clien007/technical_exam_iscale/README.md

     SQL Injection: Directly concatenating user inputs into SQL queries is vulnerable to SQL injection attacks.
 Prepared statements should be used to prevent this.<br>
     Security: Using prepared statements with bound parameters is a safer practice that ensures user inputs are properly escaped and sanitized.

-  ### Using Class Folder Name
-    Class: The term "Class" is too generic and doesn't provide context about what the folder contains.<br>
-    Everything in object-oriented programming is technically a class, so using "Class" as a folder name doesn't convey meaningful information about its purpose.

   ### Lack of Input Validation and Sanitization
       public function addCommentForNews($body, $newsId) { ... }
       public function addNews($title, $body) { ... }